 Jenn & Gary’s Intimate Irish Elopement

-This year I have been fortunate enough to perform two beautiful elopement ceremonies in Loughcrew Estate.
+In 2019 I was fortunate enough to perform two beautiful elopement ceremonies in Loughcrew Estate.

 The second of these was for a couple, Jenn & Gary, who travelled here from the U.S. They planned to have a big family celebration back home but they wanted to do something just for them.